I was spilling my guts about how hard work had been for the last year. “How’s the family,” the vendor asked taking me off guard.

 “Well, whatever it is, it’s good,” he said, thinking we were still trying to pull his leg.

-Possum gets a bad rap because of their scaly, rat tail.
+Possum gets a bad rap because of their scaly, rat tail, and beady possum eyes.
 Put a furry tail on a possum and set their eyes back in their heads a bit and they’d be an endangered species.
 People would pick up road killed possum like they do deer from time to time.

 On Monday, I have an epic hunt.
 I didn’t see much game.
 In fact, in all the miles I walked, I saw only 4 deer.
 The thing that made it special is the woods, the weather and the distance I covered.
 It’s difficult for me to go to camp and not hunt the long broad ridges that roll down from Snow Buzzard field like plump baby’s fingers into the deep recesses of Sugar Camp hollow.
 There were men in our camp who hunted these woods for 40 yrs. and passed away who didn’t make it back to these woods.